Showcasing & building multidisciplinary connections

 This publication serves researchers, practitioners, community leaders and members, policymakers and others focused on addressing health inequities globally and locally.
 It will highlight the complex connections between various determinants of health and wellbeing for all.
 The Health Equity Connector connects those from diverse sectors and disciplines by sharing original writings and visuals from Johns Hopkins colleagues, partner organizations and communities we work with.
 Each edition will also offer a tailored list of useful articles, tools and tips curated from relevant publications and social media postings, and highlight global and local opportunities including events, funding, contests and training resources.

-Publication is targeted for the first Tuesday of each month.
+Publication is targeted for the first or second week of each month.

 What is in this publication?

 This first edition introduces the Johns Hopkins community to the Alliance for a Healthier World, maps its progress and future direction and highlights ways the Alliance is creating the conditions for robust collaborations in global health equity.
 It also provides a taste of the useful content to come in future editions.
 This month we’ve included:

 - Research and new tools related to gender equity and justice